The story of Krypton’s favorite son; from his assuming life in Smallville to his ascent as Metropolis’s most famous caped crusader and beyond.

 Conclusions & Final Thoughts:

 To say I was disappointed is an understatement — Man of Steel is a soulless movie.
 Christopher Reeve must be rolling over in his grave.
-With Russell Crowe, Michael Shannon, and Diane Lane.
+Followed by Batman v Superman: Dawn of Justice (2016).
 Color, 143 minutes, Rated PG-13.